xer0x/the-more-we-get-together/README.md

 ## Info

 This multiplayer game was built for [Global Game Jam 2014](http://globalgamejam.org/2014).
 You control one square.
 One very cute square.
 You get points for making shapes with other people's squares.
-Your avatar will change if gain points during a round.
+Your avatar will change after a round if can gain points.
 Other players may not always be cooperative, because to win the round they may need to make a different shape than you do.
 [You can view our entry on the Game Jam website](http://globalgamejam.org/2014/games/more-we-get-together).

 ## Play